Subspace clustering in high-dimensions: Phase transitions & Statistical-to-Computational gap: Stability analysis and algorithmic threshold

 where $S_{k-1}$ is the surface of the $k$-dimensional unitary hypersphere.
 Recall that $(m_u^t,m_v^t) \! \in \!
 [0,1]^2$ fully characterize the reconstruction performance, with $(m_u^{\infty},m_v^{\infty}) \!=\!
 (0,0)$ corresponding to the performance of a random guess.
 Conversely, $(m_u^{\infty},m_v^{\infty}) \!=\!
 (1,\rho)$ corresponds to perfect reconstruction of the cluster membership and the sparse cluster means.
 One can check that the \emph{trivial fixed point} $(m_u,m_v)\!=\!(0,0)$ is always a fixed point of the SE equations.
 Moreover, note that its stability is crucially connected to the algorithmic threshold $\lambda_{\alg}$.
 Indeed, if the trivial fixed point $(m_u,m_v)\!=\!(0,0)$ is stable, AMP with an uninformed initialization will always converge to this point - and therefore achieve random guessing performance.
 To study its stability, we expand the update functions around $(m_u,m_v)\!=\!(0,0)$ up to the second order.
 Expressing everything in terms of $m_u$, we obtain:\looseness=-1

 This immediately tells us that the trivial fixed point becomes unstable at the \textit{algorithmic threshold} $\lambda_{\text{alg}} = \sfrac{k}{\sqrt{\alpha}}$.
 This transition is a well-known result in random matrix theory and goes under the name of BBP transition \cite{BBP}.
 Despite the fact that we expand around the trivial fixed point, the perturbative method also provides information also about the Bayes-optimal performance, thanks to the general properties that the phase diagrams in Bayes-optimal inference problems must respect \cite{BAY_PT}.
 Indeed, a sufficient criterion for the presence of an algorithmically hard phase requires at the algorithmic threshold: $F^{\prime \prime}_{\text{se}}(0) > 0 $.
 The local study predicts that the phase diagram will present an algorithmically hard region for $k > k_{\text{hard}} = 4 + 2\sqrt{\alpha}$.
 The criterion nevertheless is not necessary in this setting, as we immediately see from the phase diagram for the two-components GMM in Fig.~\ref{fig:pd}: we clearly observe an algorithmically hard region for high-sparsity although $k<k_{\text{hard}}$.
 In fact, the \textit{information-theoretic threshold} $\lambda_{\text{it}}$, defined as the value of the SNR at which the problem becomes statistically possible, cannot be found simply thanks to the expansion around the trivial fixed point.
-In App.~\ref{sec:app:pd} we discuss how to compute $\lambda_{\text{it}}$, which we see plotted in Fig.~\ref{fig:pd} for the two-classes case.
-A detailed discussion on the thresholds is given in App.~\ref{sec:app:potential}.
+Indeed the exact computation of $\lambda_{\text{it}}$ requires evaluating the potential function $\Phi$ in eq.~\eqref{eq:app:phi}: one needs to find the threshold value of the SNR at which the informative fixed point has a lower value of the free energy with respect to the uninformative fixed point.
+The technical discussion on the calculation of $\lambda_{\text{it}}$, which we see plotted in Fig.~\ref{fig:pd} for the two-classes case, is given in App.~\ref{sec:app:pd}, while a general overview on the different thresholds is given in App.~\ref{sec:app:potential}.
+It is interesting to stress that the linearization of the SE equation around the trivial fixed point in eq.~\eqref{eq:main:pert_exp} coincide to study the gradient of the potential $\Phi_{\rs}$ in eq.~\eqref{eq:app:phi} around that point, and hence the stability of the trivial fixed point is determined by the potential landscape.
+This connection is at the roots of the conjectured link between the hardness of an inference task and AMP: the statistical-to-computational gap opens up as the fixed point with minimal value of the potential in eq.~\eqref{eq:app:phi}, describing the performance of the Bayes-optimal estimator, is attained far from a locally stable region around the uninformative fixed point, where the AMP algorithm gets stuck.